This area of our website includes learning materials and links to support learning at home.

 How long should my child's learning at home take each day?

-We have planned daily activities that should take approximately 3 hours at Key Stage 1 and 4 hours at key stage 2.
+When planning remote teaching, we plan daily activities that should take approximately 3 hours at Key Stage 1 and 4 hours at key stage 2.

 These hours will be made up of: videos to watch, independent practice and assignments, as well as some live teaching at Key Stage 2.
 There will be a mixture of content; sometimes presented by school staff, as well as some other good quality teaching videos, such as White Rose Maths or some drawn from The Oak National Academy as well as content produced by the BBC.